ParthPant/chess-rs/README.md

 Follow: [Rust Website](https://www.rust-lang.org/tools/install)

 Note: If you only want to run natively you are good to go.
-To build for WASM follow the you will also need to install the following.
+To build for WASM you will also need to install the following.

 ### Web Target
 ```